PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Introduction

 \section{Introduction}

-Physically-based rendering (PBR) \cite{PBRbook16} textures are an important part of 3D assets as they provide photorealistic view-dependent appearances under varying lighting conditions, thus are more favorable in industries such as gaming, movie, virtual/augmented reality (VR/AR), and simulation for embodied AI than shaded texture maps that can not be easily relit.
-Emerging texture generation (\ie, texturing) approaches \cite{TEXTure23, Text2Tex23, Paint3D24, TexFusion23, Hunyuan3D2.025, GenesisTex24, InTex24, Meta3DTextureGen24, Meta3DAssetGen24, VCDTexture24, CLAY24, ECCVTexGen24, MakeATexture25, ColControl24, MVPaint25, MCMat24, TexPainter24, Pandora3D25, SyncMVD24, PointUV23, TEXGen24, UV3Ted24, TexOct24, TexGaussian25} seek to leverage powerful generative priors to automatically synthesize high-quality PBR textures directly from input geometry and semantic guides such as text/image prompts, thereby hugely accelerating 3D content creation and reducing artist workload.
+Physically-based rendering (PBR)~\cite{Microfacet07} textures are an important part of 3D asset, as they provide photorealistic view-dependent appearance under varying lighting conditions, and so are preferred in industries such as gaming, movies, virtual/augmented reality (VR/AR), and simulation for embodied AI, as shaded texture maps cannot be easily relit.
+Current texture generation (\ie, texturing) approaches~\cite{TEXTure23, Text2Tex23, Paint3D24, TexFusion23, Hunyuan3D2.025, GenesisTex24, InTex24, Meta3DTextureGen24, Meta3DAssetGen24, VCDTexture24, CLAY24, ECCVTexGen24, MakeATexture25, ColControl24, MVPaint25, MCMat24, TexPainter24, Pandora3D25, SyncMVD24, PointUV23, TEXGen24, UV3Ted24, TexOct24, TexGaussian25} seek to leverage powerful generative priors to automatically synthesize high-quality PBR textures directly from input geometry and semantic guides such as text prompts, thereby accelerating 3D content creation and reducing artist workload.

-There are generally two types of texturing paradigms that requires no inference-time optimization: native generation in 3D space \cite{PointUV23, TEXGen24, UV3Ted24, TexOct24, TexGaussian25}, or projecting generated 2D images onto mesh surfaces \cite{TEXTure23, Text2Tex23, Paint3D24, TexFusion23, Hunyuan3D2.025, GenesisTex24, InTex24, Meta3DTextureGen24, Meta3DAssetGen24, VCDTexture24, CLAY24, ECCVTexGen24, MakeATexture25, ColControl24, MVPaint25, MCMat24, TexPainter24, Pandora3D25, SyncMVD24}.
-Methods adopting the latter paradigm are particularly attractive due to their ability to harness powerful 2D generative models \cite{SD22, SD324, SDXL24, Emu23} that are pretrained on extremely large-scale 2D image datasets, thus resulting in better generalization abilities and lower training costs.
-A typical 2D generation-based pipeline involves rendering maps of geometric properties (such as depth) from different viewpoints, passing them as conditions to a generative model for pixel-aligned texture synthesis, followed by back-projecting the generated textures onto the model surface, often parametrized as a UV map.
+There are generally two types of texturing paradigms that require no inference-time optimization: native generation in 3D space~\cite{PointUV23, TEXGen24, UV3Ted24, TexOct24, TexGaussian25, SAR3D25}, and projection of generated 2D images onto mesh surfaces~\cite{TEXTure23, Text2Tex23, Paint3D24, TexFusion23, Hunyuan3D2.025, GenesisTex24, InTex24, Meta3DTextureGen24, Meta3DAssetGen24, VCDTexture24, CLAY24, ECCVTexGen24, MakeATexture25, ColControl24, MVPaint25, MCMat24, TexPainter24, Pandora3D25, SyncMVD24}.
+The latter typically involves rendering maps of geometric properties (such as depth) from different viewpoints, then passing them as conditions to a generative model for pixel-aligned texture synthesis, followed by back-projecting the generated textures onto the model surface, often parametrized as a UV map.
+This approach is particularly attractive due to its ability to harness powerful 2D generative models~\cite{SD22, SD324, SDXL24, Emu23, Diffusion43D25, TamingDiffusion24} pretrained on extremely large-scale 2D image datasets, which results in better generalization ability and lower fine-tuning cost.